jrhub/regnet/README.md

     install.packages("devtools")
     devtools::install_github("jrhub/regnet")

-  - Released versions of regnet are available on R CRAN [(link)](https://cran.r-project.org/package=regnet), and can be installed within R via
+  - Released versions of regnet are available on CRAN [(link)](https://cran.r-project.org/package=regnet), and can be installed within R via